Joanna Gonzalez-Konetzke, Of Counsel Attorney

 Education and Postgraduate Work

 Joanna Gonzalez-Konetzke graduated from Texas A&M University with a B.S. in Psychology.
-After graduation, she completed Masters level courses in Special Education at the University of St. Thomas in Houston and earned her K-12 teaching certification in special education.
+After graduation, she completed Masters level courses in Special Education at the University of St. Thomas to obtain her K-12 teaching certification in Special Education, and later earned her J.D. from the University of Colorado.

 Special Education Leadership